t-w/ADFlib/README.md

 (ADF) or unpartitioned hard disk file (HDF) devices can be formatted.

 ### adfinfo
-A low-level utility / diagnostic tool, showing metadata about a device / device image or a file/directory inside the Amiga filesystem.
-In particular, it shows contents of Amiga filesystem metadata blocks, it can help understand structure of Amiga filesystems (for anyone curious...).
+A low-level utility / diagnostic tool, showing metadata about an ADF device, volume or a file/directory inside the Amiga filesystem.
+In particular, it shows contents of Amiga filesystem metadata blocks, so it can help understand structure of Amiga filesystems (for anyone curious...).

 ### adfbitmap